Pinterest Hidden ImagePinterest Hidden ImagePinterest Hidden Image

 A Little Life is one book that readers consistently earn rave reviews.

-It’s a very long and emotional novel about four college friends in New York City.
+It’s a lengthy and emotionally charged novel about four college friends in New York City.
 Central to the story is Jude, whose traumatic past and struggles with his sexual identity, abuse, and self-worth unfold throughout the book.

 The novel explores intense themes of friendship, love, and survival, with significant LGBTQ+ plots, including Jude’s relationships with his friends and romantic partners.